 Children's is constantly striving to raise the bar in healthcare.
 Our efforts have not gone unnoticed—U.S.News & World Report has recognized our expertise and ranked us as one of the top pediatric hospitals in the country.
-Fortune magazine has included Children's on its elite list of "100 Best Companies to Work For" for nine consecutive years, and for the fifth year in a row, the AJC has named Children's a "Top Atlanta Workplace."
+Fortune magazine has included Children's on its elite list of "100 Best Companies to Work For" for ten consecutive years, and for the fifth year in a row, the AJC has named Children's a "Top Atlanta Workplace."

 The Joint Commission

 Children's earned The Joint Commission’s Gold Seal of Approval in 2007 by upholding national standards for healthcare quality and safety set forth by the Joint Commission.
 Since 1951, The Joint Commission has developed professionally based standards and evaluated the compliance of healthcare organizations.

 Since 2004, U.S.News & World Report has ranked Children's one of the top hospitals for children in the United States.

 On its annual list of "Top Atlanta Workplaces," the Atlanta Journal-Constitution has named Children's as one of the top 10 places to work in Atlanta.

 The Atlanta Business Chronicle has named Children's as one of Atlanta’s healthiest employers and one of the best places to work in Atlanta.
 Our professionals have also been recognized as part of their annual Health-Care Heroes awards.
 In 2014, Children's had five finalists and two Health-Care Hero Award winners.